A169 road: Route

 The B1257 connects Malton town centre with the A64.
 Once the B1257 reaches the A64 it becomes the A169 road to Whitby.
 On the north west of this junction is Eden Camp.
-The route then goes in a mainly northerly direction through the Vale of Pickering and crossing the confluence of the River Rye and the Costa Beck before reaching Pickering town and intersecting with the A170.
+The route then goes in a mainly northerly direction through the Vale of Pickering and crossing the confluence of the River Rye and the Costa Beck before reaching Pickering town centre and intersecting with the A170.

 The route then goes north east and strikes out across the green countryside on the edge of the Dalby Forest.
 It enters the North York Moors National Park 2 km out of Pickering near to Little Park Wood.
 13 km out of Pickering is a car park for taking in the superb views to west over the Hole of Horcum.
-Immediately after this there is a sharp 90° turn to the west followed by a sharp 180° downhill turn to the east before you pass out into the purple moorland landscape past the Saltersgate public house.
+Immediately after this there is a sharp 90° turn to the west followed by a sharp 180° downhill turn to the east before you pass out into the purple moorland landscape past the former site of the Saltersgate Inn.
 Legend has it that there is the body of a Customs & Excise man buried beneath the fireplace.
 If the fire in the pub ever goes out, his ghost will come out and haunt the house and its patrons.